Isle of Bute: Architectural attractions

 The island has a ruined 12th-century chapel called St Blane's chapel which stands on a site associated with Saint Catan and Saint Blane, who was born on Bute.
 Another ruined chapel, dating from the 6th century, lies at St Ninian's Point.

 The eccentric Mount Stuart House is often cited as one of the world's most impressive neo-Gothic mansions, bringing many architectural students from Glasgow on day trips.
-The third Marquess had a passion for art, astrology, mysticism and religion and the house reflects this in the architecture, furnishings and art collection.
-There is a marble chapel, much stained glass and walls of paintings.
+The third Marquess had a passion for art, astrology, mysticism, and religion, and the house reflects this in the architecture, furnishings, and art collection.
+There is a marble chapel, much stained glass, and walls of paintings.
 The house is open at Easter and from May to October.
-There are gardens with plants imported from many parts of the world, and a visitor centre.
+There are gardens with plants imported from many parts of the world and a visitor centre.
 The gardens host a number of events throughout the year starting with an Easter Parade.

 In 2003 the fashion designer Stella McCartney married in the chapel, generating intense media interest.
 Activities and workshops are often held there in the summer by a local organisation that provides after-school clubs and activities in the school holidays; there is also a farmers' market and a Christmas market held in the house and in the visitor centre.
 In 2016, a previously uncatalogued copy of Shakespeare's First Folio was authenticated in the Mount Stuart House library.

 The Pavilion is a 1930s edifice housing a concert hall, workshops and café, and is noted for its architecture.
-The Pavilion is little changed from when it was built.
-The building has been going through renovations over the past 4–5 years, with the residents being told it would be finished within a few years.
-It is set to open this year.
+It was little changed from when it was built in 1938.
+Renovation of the building was halted in 2021 following the administration of the main contractor during the 2020 pandemic.
+Work restarted in May 2023, with the first stage works expected to be competed in August 2024.
+It is anticipated that restoration will be complete by January 2026.

 Rothesay Castle was built 800 years ago by the hereditary High Steward of Scotland.

-Ascog Hall Fernery and Gardens are a renovated Victorian residence and glass-house containing shrubs and plants from all over the Empire, including a fern believed to be over 1,000 years old.
+Ascog Hall Fernery and Gardens are a renovated Victorian residence and glass house containing shrubs and plants from all over the Empire, including a fern believed to be over 1,000 years old.

-The Old Post Office, now used only for sorting mail, is an historic working post office (open mornings only) which houses artefacts of the early post, some from before the advent of the postage stamp.
+The Old Post Office, now used only for sorting mail, is a historic working post office (open mornings only) that houses artefacts of the early post, some from before the advent of the postage stamp.